IFTTT/ConnectSDK-iOS/Location.md

 To activate location monitoring and start synchronization, call `ConnectButtonController.activate(connections:)`.
 If the list of connection identifiers is known when activating the synchronization, pass this in to the method.
 This method can be called multiple times.

 ### Deactivation
 To deactivate location monitoring and stop synchronization completely, call `ConnectButtonController.deactivate()`.
+Calling this will deactivate all registered geofences and remove all connections that are being monitored by the SDK.
 If you would like to restart location monitoring and synchronization after calling `ConnectButtonController.deactivate()`, call `ConnectButtonController.activate(connections:)`.
 This method can be called multiple times.

 ### Manual updates
 To kick off a manual update of registered geofences and connection data, you can call `ConnectButtonController.update(with:)`.

 ### Logging
 To enable verbose logging, set `ConnectButtonController.synchronizationLoggingEnabled = true`.
 To disable verbose logging, set `ConnectButtonController.synchronizationLoggingEnabled = false`.
 By default the logs get printed out using `NSLog`.
 If you'd like to supply your own logging handler, you may do so by setting a custom closure for `ConnectButtonController.synchnronizationLoggingHandler`.
 Setting this closure will not log any events using `NSLog`.
 If `ConnectButtonController.synchronizationLoggingEnabled = false` then neither the custom logging handler nor `NSLog` will be invoked to log events.

+### Handling authentication failures
+There exist cases in which the SDK can encounter an authentication failure.
+This could potentially happen due to a IFTTT user potentially getting deactivated or the token associated with the user being malformed.
+If you'd to get notifed of this failure and run any code, set a closure for the `ConnectButtonController.authenticationFailureHandler` property and it will get invoked after the SDK deactivates synchronization.
+It is the responsibility of the developer to perform SDK [setup](#Setup) and [activation](#Activation) after this occurs.

 ## Advanced
 ### Silent push notification support